-The Coronavirus pandemic has highlighted the potential value and strength of online provision across education, opening sessions which would usually be geographically restricted to a truly global audience, and facilitating learning amongst those who otherwise lack the time or resources to commit to more intensive in-person courses etc. It is with this knowledge at the forefront of our minds that CAS is now offering a set of online summer classes in different ancient languages, purposefully designed and shaped to those with already busy schedules, or who simply want to give the subjects a try without a large financial or time commitment.
+In 2022, CAS will expand on our timetable from last year, and offer a set of online summer classes in different ancient languages, purposefully designed and shaped to those with already busy schedules, or who simply want to give the subjects a try without a large financial or time commitment.
 In this way, the classes are perfect for students, teachers and lifelong learners alike!
-From Monday 5th July until Sunday 1st August, we will be dividing the week into sections where we offer language class in 2hr slots in Latin, Ancient Greek, Hebrew and Egyptian Hieroglyphs.
+From Monday 1st August until Sunday 28th August, we will be dividing the week into sections where we offer language class in 2hr slots in Latin, Ancient Greek, Aramaic, Hebrew, Sumerian and Egyptian Hieroglyphs.
 The weekly layout will look like this:

 All times are based on UK-time (please Google ‘time in Edinburgh’ if unsure!)

 Beginners’ Sumerian (15.00-17.00)